Northward Migration Safari

 A glimpse into our journey

 Arrive at Kilimanjaro International Airport near Arusha, Tanzania by this evening.
-Upon arrival, clear customs and meet our host from Wildersun Safaris and drive about an hour to our lodge.
+Upon arrival, clear customs and meet our host from Wildersun Safaris and drive about 50 minutes to our lodge.

 To the Great Migration